 Powers, Functions and Responsibilities

-The Finance Commission is required to make recommendations to the president of India on the following matters:
+The Finance Commission makes recommendations to the president of India on the following issues:

-• The distribution of the net proceeds of taxes to be shared between the Centre and the states, and the allocation between the states of the respective shares of such proceeds.
+- The net tax proceeds distribution to be divided between the Centre and the states, and the allocation of the same between states.

-• The principles that should govern the grants-in-aid to the states by the Centre (i.e., out of the consolidated fund of India).
+- The principles governing the grants-in-aid to the states by the Centre out of the consolidated fund of India.

-• The measures needed to augment the consolidated fund of a state to supplement the resources of the panchayats and the municipalities in the state on the basis of the recommendations made by the state finance commission.
+- The steps required to extend the consolidated fund of a state to boost the resources of the panchayats and the municipalities of the state on the basis of the recommendations made by the state Finance Commission.

 Impact of the Planning Commission

-It must be clarified here that the recommendations made by the Finance Commission are only of advisory nature and hence, not binding on the government.
-It is up to the Union government to implement its recommendations on granting money to the states.
-To put it in other words, ‘It is nowhere laid down in the Constitution that the recommendations of the commission shall be binding upon the Government of India or that it would give rise to a legal right in favour of the beneficiary states to receive the money recommended to be offered to them by the Commission.
-As rightly observed by Dr. P.V.
-Rajamannar, the Chairman of the Fourth Finance Commission, “Since the Finance Commission is a constitutional body expected to be quasi-judicial, its recommendations should not be turned down by the Government of India unless there are very compelling reasons.
+The recommendations made by the Finance Commission are of an advisory nature only and therfore, not binding upon the government.
+It is up to the GOI to implement its recommendations on granting money to the states.
+To put it in other words, ‘It is nowhere laid down in the Constitution that the recommendations of the commission shall be binding upon the Government of India or that it would amount to a legal right favouring the recipient states to receive the money recommended to be provided to them by the Commission.